Hop House Farm was inspired by one of the last remaining outbuildings on the original Farmstead: an 1800’s hop house

 Our Story

-My great-grandmother Louise was a young widow with a small son (my grandfather) when she first came to NY from Germany in 1934.
-She and her second husband eventually moved to Schoharie in 1959 where they purchased the Hogan dairy farm on Warner Hill Rd.
-She said the land reminded her of the old Germany she grew up in.
-Dairy farming proved to be a hard way to retire, so in 1967 my grandparents Frank and Annemarie purchased the old George Ward farmstead and surrounding acreage and my great-grandmother and her husband moved down the hill to retire for real.
-My great-grandmother continued to live there for many years and it was the place where family memories were made.
+My great-grandmother Louise arrived in New York from Germany in 1934 as a young widow with a small son—my grandfather.
+She later remarried, and in 1959 she and her second husband purchased the Hogan dairy farm on Warner Hill Road in Schoharie.
+The rolling landscape reminded her of the homeland she’d left behind.
+Dairy farming, though, turned out to be a punishing way to “retire,” so in 1967 my grandparents, Frank and Annemarie Thome, bought the neighboring George Ward farmstead and its surrounding acreage.
+Louise and her husband moved down the hill to the old farmhouse for a true retirement, and that house became the heart of countless family memories over the decades.

 Meet Andrew Rowles